 - But the downside is that if you move your genealogy to a USB key, for example, your media will have remained on your hard drive and you will only be able to see your media if the USB key remains on your computer.

-- If it is to show your genealogy to one of your relatives, you will have to move the media to the key.
+- If it is to show your genealogy to one of your relatives, you will have to move the media to the USB key.
 But suddenly the links will be broken because the Gedcom file will think that they are still on your computer.
-You will have to rename them by one in Gedcom or else you use this Media Manager tool.
+You will have to rename them by one in Gedcom or else you use this Media manager tool.

-Have your files been deleted?
+3. Have your files been deleted?

 The Media manager does not remove the links, it just renames them.

-Resolution of problem
+Resolution of the 'unfound files' problem for local files

-The following window appears.
+The following "Search of local media files" appears.

 This window will help you find the lost file.